piyushdavda007/i_am_rich/README.md

  “a work of art with no hidden function at all.”

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application development.

 Here is a screenchot of the app.